AnthonyRKing/TKonan/README.md

 ![Image of me](thumbnail.jpeg)

-No way of centring it though.
+No way of centring it though :neutral_face:.